 There’s something so special about receiving letters in the post these days, and it doesn’t get much more personal than receiving a hand-written note.
-While it might be the last thing you feel like doing post-wedding, writing Thank You letters is such a wonderful opportunity to reconnect with all of your guests, reflect on your memories of the day and with them, and express your gratitude for their presence (and possibly their presents too).
+While it might be the last thing you feel like doing post-wedding, writing Thank You letters is such a wonderful opportunity to reconnect with all of your guests, reflect on your memories of the day and with them, and express your gratitude for their presence (and possibly their gifts too).

 Get Organised Early: Order your Thank You Cards

 To encourage me to do so, I organised my Thank you cards at the same time as the rest of the wedding stationery and had them sent out to me pre-wedding.
-Since the nuptials a month ago, having the stack of cards and envelopes by my bed (next to the beautiful Rose Tinted Flowers) has been the perfect reminder of the time I spent with my friends and family.
+Since the wedding a month ago, having the stack of cards and envelopes by my bed (next to the beautiful Rose Tinted Flowers) has been the perfect reminder of the time I spent with my friends and family.

 Get Started Soon